Take your leadership to the next level!

 Running and holding an office provides students with a meaningful leadership role packed full of opportunities for personal and professional growth, networking with other leaders within FCCLA and beyond, and valuable lessons in teamwork as you’re relied upon as essential piece of a larger FCCLA community.
 Each leadership role has different guidelines for chapters in running candidates.
 Click here to view the full Board of Directors Policy regarding the Election of Minnesota Officers.

-Click on the leadership tabs below to learn more about the different roles and view important dates and events associated with those commitments on the Leadership Dates 25-26 FCCLA Calendar.
-All Applications close on February 17, 2025.
+Click on the leadership tabs below to learn more about the different roles and to start completing your application form.
+View important dates and events associated with those commitments in those application and on the Leadership Dates 26-27 FCCLA Calendar.

 Peer Educators